-The expectation is that the Fellows will present the results of their work in a public forum in Fall 2024 (that is, after their fellowship year is complete).
+The expectation is that the Fellows will present the results of their work in a public forum in fall 2025 (that is, after their fellowship year is complete).

 Application Deadline Date

 Fellows must be full-time tenure-line University of Illinois Urbana-Champaign faculty in the humanities or related fields at the associate rank or higher.
 They must secure the permission of their department chair(s) or head(s) for the course release as part of the application process.
 Applicants may be unit executive officers at the time of application but may not be executive officers during their term as fellows.
 Executive officers who are applying should have their most immediate report (e.g., head of school or dean, as appropriate) fill out the requisite EO form.

-Each Fellow will receive a two-course release for which the appropriate department(s) will be compensated ($8K per course to the department where the released course is held, $16K total), $2,000 in research funds deposited to their departmental research account, and a programming budget of up to $4,000 for their Fall 2024 event.
-Director’s Fellows are required to maintain residency on the Illinois campus during the award year and to attend the (roughly) biweekly Fellows Seminar (meets Tuesdays, 9 to 11 am, roughly biweekly) for the whole of the 2023–24 academic year.
+Each Fellow will receive a two-course release for which the appropriate department(s) will be compensated ($8K per course to the department where the released course is held, $16K total), $2,000 in research funds deposited to their departmental research account, and a programming budget of up to $4,000 for their Fall 2025 event.
+Director’s Fellows are required to maintain residency on the Illinois campus during the award year and to attend the (roughly) biweekly Fellows Seminar (meets Tuesdays, 9 to 11 am, roughly biweekly) for the whole of the 2024–25 academic year.
 On-premises HRI workspace will be available to the Fellows.
-The Fellows will present the results of their work in a public forum in Fall 2024.
-A preliminary report will be due to the Director by June 1, 2024 and a final report, once the Fall 2024 event has concluded.
+The Fellows will present the results of their work in a public forum in Fall 2025.

 Applicants must submit their applications online at the application portal.